KansasCityWomeninTechnology/jewelbots/README.md

 1. Parents: Please take our anonymous [survey](https://docs.google.com/forms/d/e/1FAIpQLSdKlS1CXl3lq1FuCNgFuoBucqZhq4f7Yr2V67PMp0IiuhfuBg/viewform).
 2. Open your Jewelbot and plug it in to the USB port on your computer to start charging it up.
-3. You'll need to download the Arduino IDE \(it's free\) onto a Windows, Apple, or Linux computer \(Chromebooks don't work with Jewelbots yet at this time.
-Hopefully someday we can figure out a way to do this on chromebooks!\) [Install the Arduino IDE (stands for Integrated Development Environment.)](https://www.arduino.cc/en/Main/Software).
+3. You'll need to download the Arduino IDE \(it's free\) onto a Windows, Apple, or Linux computer \(Chromebooks don't work with Jewelbots at this time.\) [Install the Arduino IDE (stands for Integrated Development Environment.)](https://www.arduino.cc/en/Main/Software).
 4. After you've got the Arduino IDE started up, you'll need to add the Jewelbots boards by copying and pasting the following block of code into the Arduino's "Additional Boards Manager URLS" text box located in the Preferences.
 Get to Preferences by looking under the File menu in the IDE.

 `https://jewelbots.github.io/arduino-library/package_jewelbots_index.json,https://jewelbots.github.io/arduino-firmware/package_jewelbots_firmware_index.json,https://jewelbots.github.io/arduino-friendship/package_jewelbots_friendship_index.json`